ONE WAY OR ANOTHER - A Subtle Slice of the MeToo Problem

 I didn’t understand it, and I didn’t want to understand it—why violence, the threat of it, or just outright taking something were viable solutions to getting what you wanted from someone who didn’t want to give it to you.

-My first sexual experience at four years old (EDIT: turns out it was actually much younger) was that way.
+My first sexual experience at four years old (EDIT: turns out it actually started much younger) was that way.
 So was my official adolescent introduction to the penis.
+So was my first relationship that involved regular intercourse.
 The majority of my childhood outside the safety of my parents’ home could be summed up as one long crash course in it.

 And yet, to say that I didn’t inherit its ways would be inaccurate.